Fall Out Boy, My Chemical Romance to headline 2024 When We Were Young Music Festival

-LAS VEGAS (KLAS) — Fall Out Boy and My Chemical Romance are set to headline the 2024 When We Were Young Festival, with a ticket presale starting on Friday, Nov.
-17.
+LAS VEGAS (KLAS) – Fall Out Boy and My Chemical Romance are set to headline the 2024 When We Were Young Festival, with ticket presales starting on Friday.

 The album for Fall Out Boy’s performance was not listed in the release.

-Fans can sign up now for the festival text list to receive an access code for the presale that begins Friday, Nov.
+Fans can sign up now for the festival text list to receive an access code for the presale, which begins Friday, Nov.
 17 at 10 a.m.
 PST.
-The remaining tickets after the presale will go on sale to the general public at 2 p.m.
-PST.
+After the presale, the remaining tickets will go on sale to the general public at 2 p.m.
+PST the same day.

 General admission, general admission+, VIP, and VIP Cabana tickets will be available, with layaway payment plans starting at $19.99 down.